FitNesse: FitNesse as a testing tool

 In order to meet these requirements, FitNesse leverages the wiki mechanism.
 Wikis classically allow for the easy and rapid creation of HTML pages and particularly simplify the expression of tables.
 These qualities make the basic WikiWiki language an ideal choice for a "user interface" for FitNesse: on the one hand it allows for the simple expression of very free-form tables, on the other hand it limits the contents of those tables to rather simple text.

 This means that the WikiWiki language can handle whatever shape of table is required for a particular test and at the same time limits the contents of those tables to alphanumeric text that can easily be mapped into a call to a piece of software.
 Finally, since each test in FitNesse is a wiki page it is possible to embed each testing table within wiki text; this allows a functional tester to include descriptive text with a reasonable layout quickly.

 FitNesse as a software tool

 FitNesse is a tool developed in Java and shipped as a single, executable jar file.
 The executable includes a wiki engine, an embedded web server, a testing engine and all the resources (images, stylesheets and so on) required to create a web site in FitNesse's own style.

 FitNesse is focused very much on ease of use as a testing tool.
 As such it ships with all required components on board: upon execution the tool launches an embedded web server which allows test pages to be exposed locally or across the Internet with equal ease.
 The embedded server is quite lightweight and can be run from a laptop as well as full server machine.

 Upon launch the tool deploys its own Wiki engine into its embedded server.
-This Wiki engine is similarly focused on simplicity, meaning that it does not require a backing database to run — it simply creates a file-based collection of Wiki pages which are interpreted by the Wiki engine and served by the embedded web server.
+This Wiki engine is similarly focused on simplicity, meaning that it does not require a backing database to run — it simply creates a file-based collection of wiki pages which are interpreted by the Wiki engine and served by the embedded web server.

 The default wiki created by the tool includes the FitNesse user guide and some examples.
 The default document repository is created complete with everything needed to publish a default wiki in the FitNesse style (that is, all the images, stylesheets, JavaScript files and so on are created together with the basic wiki page repository).

-The wiki engine is quite basic, but does offer all the basic facilities common among wiki engines: a search engine, revision history per page and a file overview.
+The wiki engine is quite basic but offers all the basic facilities common among wiki engines: a search engine, revision history per page and a file overview.
 It also offers some refactoring operations that allow for deleting, moving and renaming files.
-In addition the wiki engine offers some test-specific facilities, such as standard buttons to run tests, ways of defining individual test pages and suites of tests and a historic overview of test results for trend analysis.
-Finally the engine offers some minor security facilities for locking pages and securing access to the wiki.
+In addition, the wiki engine offers some test-specific facilities, such as standard buttons to run tests, ways of defining individual test pages and suites of tests and a historic overview of test results for trend analysis.
+Finally, the engine offers some minor security facilities for locking pages and securing access to the wiki.